go-vikunja/vikunja/docs/content/doc/setup/config.md

 Cache type.
 Possible values are "keyvalue", "memory" or "redis".
 When choosing "keyvalue" this setting follows the one configured in the "keyvalue" section.
-When choosing "redis" you will need to configure the redis connection seperately.
+When choosing "redis" you will need to configure the redis connection separately.

 Default: `keyvalue`